 - Priority course registration.
 You can choose the best classes and professors before everyone else.

-- Take special courses, special sections of the Freshman Seminar, and even a special major – History and Literature – open only to honors students
+- Take special courses and special sections of the Freshman Seminar open only to honors students

 - Each department has a designated faculty member who advises honors students in that major.